codarrenvelvindron/codarren.github.io/_posts/2020-01-01-Making-own-blog-5-minutes.md

 ## Why I resumed blogging ?
 Once I had a conversation with my buddy Kishan Takoordyal and I explained my predicament.

-I want to blog, everyday.
+I want to write and share, everyday.

 He pointed out that there are already solutions available to my problem.